raghavxk/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
-This repository comtains implementation of data structures and algorithms for future usage.
+This repository contains implementation of data structures and algorithms for future usage.